united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 The query parameters from the topic of the second function in the Node-RED flow must be selected in "location" and "asset".
 The "value" must be **process_process_value** as specified in the payload message.

 Now the dashboard should look like this.
 In the upper right corner you can set the time span in which the data should be displayed and how often the dashboard should be refreshed.
+The complete Node-RED flow can be downloaded [here](Getting started\connecting-machines-creating-dashboards\node_red_flow_final)

 {{< imgproc grafana_3 Fit "1200x1200" >}}{{< /imgproc >}}

 Now go grab a coffee and relax.